Christmas-Missionary/Godot-PieChart/README.md

 **The MIT License**

+The MIT License (which is at ./LICENSE.txt) applies to all source code unless specified by another README.md with the corresponding license.

 No, I'm **not** going to sue you for not including the License, but to those who are serious, read on.

 The only requirement specified in the license is to include the text AND show it to the user at some point.
 This applies to all code in this repo.
 Though, there are many ways to fulfill the license, I have a template for you to start with.